The baptism of Peyton Hanson took place at St Mark's Anglican Warwick Church, Easter Sunday 2021.

 - Baptism normally happens at of one of our worship services, and follows a short period of preparation.

-- Baptisms are to be held on the Third Sunday of the Month.
+- Baptisms are to be held on the Third Sunday of the Month, at the 8.30am Sunday Service.

-- For further inquiries, please contact one of the clergy at St.Marks on 4661 7223
+- For further inquiries, please contact the Parish Office at St.Marks on 4661 7223